jojozhuang/jojozhuang.github.io/_posts/2018-01-27-react-router-and-client-side-routing.md

 ```sh
 try_files $uri /index.html;
 ```
-This lets nginx serve static asset files and serves your index.html file when another file isn't found on the server.
+This lets nginx serve static asset files and serves your index.html file when any file isn't found on the server.
 ```raw
 server {
     listen       9096;